ambiyansyah-risyal/klayengo/README.md

 #### Buy Me a Coffee
 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/ambiyansyahrisyal)

-### 💝 **Why Donate?**
+### 🌟 **Your Support Helps With**

-Your donations help with:
+Your generous contributions help sustain the project by supporting:
+- **Time Investment**: Dedicated time for maintenance, improvements, and community support
-- **Development Tools**: IDE licenses, testing hardware, and development software
+- **Development Resources**: Tools, software licenses, and development environment costs
-- **Open Source Time**: Time spent maintaining, documenting, and improving the library
-- **Community Support**: Answering questions, reviewing PRs, and helping users
+- **Community Engagement**: Responding to issues, reviewing contributions, and helping users
-- **New Features**: Implementing requested features and enhancements
+- **Future Development**: Planning and implementing new features and enhancements
-- **Testing Infrastructure**: Maintaining comprehensive test suites and CI/CD pipelines
-- **Documentation**: Creating tutorials, examples, and comprehensive guides

 ### 🙏 **Thank You**

-Every contribution, whether code, documentation, or financial support, is greatly appreciated.
-Thank you for supporting open-source development!
+I'm truly grateful for the support from the community.
+Every star, issue report, pull request, and contribution - big or small - helps make Klayengo better.
+Thank you for being part of this journey!

 ## Features